5.17 Insulin Pumps

 - The manufacturer's warranty for their current pump has expired

-The patient’s specialist physician or endocrinologist must submit a Special Authority request to PharmaCare requesting coverage.
+The patient’s specialist physician or endocrinologist must submit a General Special Authority request (PDF, 656KB) to PharmaCare requesting coverage.

 The patient must contact their insulin pump manufacturer for a letter confirming the warranty expiry date.
-The physician must include this proof of warranty expiry with the Special Authority request.
+The physician must include this proof of warranty expiry with the SA request.

 Insulin pumps are reimbursed at the retail price up to the PharmaCare maximum allowable cost for the pump, with no dispensing fee.